Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Static discharge is generated by the movement of drivers exiting their cars.
 To ground the charge, it’s a good idea to touch the metal body of the car before refueling.

 Smoking or using any source of ignition is also strictly prohibited.
-Be careful to avoid gas spillages by overfilling the gas tank.
+Be careful to avoid spillages by overfilling the gas tank.

 Last but certainly not least, be very careful to keep gas away from your eyes and skin!